CL-BZH/Undirected-Graph-Algorithms/README.md

     3 &nbsp; 0 &nbsp; 6
     0 &nbsp; 1 &nbsp; 2
     ...
+    Means:
-    Means a spanning tree with 5 vertices, with an edge between nodes 3 and 0 of weight 6, an edge between nodes 0 and 1 of weight 2, etc.
+         a spanning tree with 5 vertices, with an edge between nodes 3 and 0 of weight 6, an edge between nodes 0 and 1 of weight 2, etc.

 * `draw()`
 To draw the spanning tree using the Python script `draw_mst.py` *(located in the `Tools` directory)*.
 Minimum spanning tree in the section "**Examples of results**" above where drawn using this function.